 As experts of both documents and related solutions, Thales strongly supports the ICAO TRIP (Traveler Identification Program) initiative and shares the vision that there must be a global fight against fraud by securing all the links in the security chain.

-We offer extensive experience and support, enabling our customers to meet their expectations for distinctive documents that are as secure as they are attractive.
+We offer Intergraf ISO 14298 certified production sites, experience, and support, enabling our customers to meet their expectations for distinctive documents that are as secure as they are attractive.

-We're proud to have succeeded in designing some of the most secure and attractive passports, IDs and driver licenses to appear in recent years.
+We're proud to have successfully designed some of the most secure and attractive passports, IDs, and driver licenses to appear in recent years.